okta/samples-js-angular-1/README.md

 4. In a different terminal window, run the Express server.

     ```bash
-    # Starts the sample back-end on http://localhost:3000
+    # Starts the sample back end on http://localhost:3000
     [samples-js-angular-1]$ npm start
     ```

 5. You're all set!
 Open a browser window to [http://localhost:3000](http://localhost:3000).

-## Using a different back-end
+## Using a different back end

 To run the full sample integrated with a different back-end web framework or language: